rfarivar/mailtriage/README.md

 ## Output and Logs

-Each run writes JSONL in `runs/` by default:
+Each run writes JSONL in `runs/` by default, which may be useful for debugging or seeing the full LLM reasoning for each email:

 - Filename pattern: `<account>_<YYYYMMDD_HHMMSS>.jsonl`
 - Includes: